William Henry Preece

 Sir William Henry Preece KCB FRS (15 February 1834 – 6 November 1913) was a Welsh electrical engineer and inventor.
 Preece relied on experiments and physical reasoning in his life's work.
 Upon his retirement from the Post Office in 1899, Preece was made a Knight Commander of the Order of the Bath (KCB) in the 1899 Birthday Honours.
+That same year, he was elected an International Member of the American Philosophical Society.

 Biography

 Preece was born in Caernarfon (Gwynedd), Wales.
 He was educated at King's College School and King's College London.
 Preece studied at the Royal Institution in London (Great Britain) under Michael Faraday.
 He later was the consulting engineer for the Post Office (1870s).
 He became Engineer-in-Chief of the British General Post Office in 1892.
 He developed several improvements in railroad signalling system that increased railway safety.
 Preece and Oliver Lodge maintained a correspondence during this period.
 Upon Lodge's proposal of "loading coils" applied to submerged cables, Preece did not realise that "Earthing" would extend the distance and efficiency.